 Advanced Work Class and Excellence for All 2018-2019 Schools

 English | عربى | Kabuverdianu | 文 | Français | Kreyòl | Português | Somali | Español | tiếng ViệtApplication Process for Advanced Work ClassFor current Boston Public Schools students:

 For students not currently enrolled in the Boston Public Schools:

 - All Boston Public Schools students in grades 3, 4 and 5 are tested for eligibility for AWC in late September or early October at their school.

-- Boston students currently attending private, parochial, or charter cchools may register to take the eligibility exam free of charge on Saturday, October 17, 2015 at the Irving Middle School in Roslindale.
+- Boston students currently attending private, parochial, or charter schools may register to take the eligibility exam free of charge.

 - Special accommodations testing is available for students who are unable to take the exam under standard conditions because of a documented learning difference, physical disability, or language ability.
 Registration materials are available by clicking the link below.

-- The TerraNova, third edition, eligibility exam will be offered on Saturday, October 17, 2015 at the Washington Irving Middle School in Roslindale.
-The registration deadline is Friday, September 18.
+- The TerraNova, Third Edition, eligibility exam was offered on October 14, 2017, at the Washington Irving Middle School in Roslindale.
+The registration deadline was Friday, September 29.

-- Students must take the TerraNova, third edition, eligibility exam offered by BPS to apply for the AWC program, even if they have already taken a version of the TerraNova at their current school.
+- Students must have taken the TerraNova, Third Edition, eligibility exam offered by BPS to apply for the AWC program, even if they have already taken a version of the TerraNova at their current school.

-- In January (for sixth grade applicants) and February (for fourth and fifth grade applicants), students will receive an information packet at their home address to apply for the AWC program.
+- In January 2018, AWC invited students will receive an information packet at their home address to apply for the AWC program.